krishna426426/Module-5-Ansible/README.md

 Ansible can be installed on any computer running the most popular Linux distributions like Red Hat, CentOS, Fedora, Debian, or Ubuntu, using either the OS package manager or via the Python package manager (pip).

-For instance, you can install latest Ansible on an Ubuntu server with:
+For instance, you can install latest Ansible on an Ubuntu server with the following command.
+In this lab Ansible has been already pre-installed in the Ubuntu Server.
+You don't need to execute the following the following command its just for reference.

 ```
 # sudo pip3 install ansible
 ```

-In this lab Ansible has been already pre-installed in the Ubuntu Server.

 All the Cisco IOS XE modules are included in Ansible Core so no additional effort is required to begin automating your Cisco IOS XE devices.